 You will be able to check into the hotel directly upon your arrival in Paris.
 This will give you time to meet with the EDUCO Center staff and receive your housing assignments.
-As per the Housing Request Form, you have several housing options: homestay, foyer, or own housing (request must be made to the CIPA director for special permission to opt out of EDUCO-organized housing).
+As per the Housing Request Form, you have two housing options: homestay or foyer.
 Please note that every effort is made to place you in your first choice for housing, but preferences cannot be guaranteed.
 Occasionally students will be placed in their second housing preference.